robjwells/robjwells.github.io/posts/2016/09/owens-two-million-tories.md

 Both Owen Smith and Jeremy Corbyn say they support solidly centre-left policies, and that argument is a good base on which to build and campaign for such policies.

-But watching last night’s [Question Time debate][bbc-qt] debate, something struck me quite clearly about Smith’s argument that I hadn’t really recognised before.
+But watching last night’s [Question Time debate][bbc-qt], something struck me quite clearly about Smith’s argument that I hadn’t really recognised before.
 So let’s [get factional][factional].

 [bbc-qt]: http://www.bbc.co.uk/programmes/b07vcy7q
 [factional]: https://www.youtube.com/watch?v=Ve9Y-dl40sQ